yxdunc/aeon_graphviz/README.md

 Go to [http://localhost:3000/](http://localhost:3000/)

 And then you can modify the graph.DOT file.
-Your changes will be automatically take into account.
+Your changes will be automatically taken into account.

 ## Dependencies: